Rayonnant: Le Mans and Tours

-Rayonnant spread quickly from the Ile de France to other parts of France Normandy, in many projects already under construction.
+Rayonnant spread quickly from the Île de France to other parts of France Normandy, in many projects already under construction.
 At Le Mans Cathedral in Normandy, the Bishop Geoffrey de Loudon modified the plans to add double flying arches and high windows divided into lancets, as well as a circle of new Rayonnant chapels.
 Tours Cathedral had an even more ambitious program, financed with the assistance of Louis IX between 1236 and 1279.
 Its most striking Rayonnant feature was the fusion of the windows of the triforium and high clerestory windows to create a curtain of stained glass, similar to that of Sainte-Chapelle.